 In this case, I will use the following settings:

-On the Settings > Breeze you will see the few settings of Breeze.
+On the Settings → Breeze, you will see the few settings of Breeze.
 The Basic Options tab will open by default on your screen.
-Here you can set the minification and few other settings as well.
+Here you can set the minification and a few other settings as well.

 This is the Advanced Options tab, if you want to group your CSS and JS files, you can do so otherwise ignore this step.

-You need to backup your databases before using the database optimization options.
+You need to backup your database before using the database optimization options.

 The good news is the CloudwaysCDN is available, so you don’t need to pay to any other provider for CDN services.
-To add CloudwaysCDN, go to your Server > Selected Application > Application Management > CloudwaysCDN.
+To add CloudwaysCDN, go to your Server → Select Application → Application Management → CloudwaysCDN.

 By default, Breeze WordPress cache plugin purge internal cache daily.
 If you want to purge manually, you can do it from here.

-After activating the plugin, WP Smush tab will appear on your sidebar Media > SP Smush.
+After activating the plugin, WP Smush tab will appear on your sidebar Smush.

 Click on the Bulk Smush button for image optimization.
 Next, you can see that the Bulk Smush process is currently running.